fusion809/fusion809.github.io-old2/_posts/2016-01-25-archlinux.md

 ---
 {% include Layouts/draft.html %}

-On 19 January 2016 I installed Arch Linux on my Lenovo Laptop
+On 19 January 2016 I installed Arch Linux on a removable drive, using my Lenovo Laptop, after trying and failing to install this distro on this removable drive several times.
+This Laptop has the following specs:
 <script src="/js/b44fa06f1ed0075af0cc.js"></script>